-A mainstay of the community, a day trip for generations of schoolkids, and a remnant of a bygone era, Corbett’s Farm was all these things and more to the people of Twinsburg.
+A mainstay of the community, a day trip for generations of school kids, and a remnant of a bygone era—Corbett’s Farm was all these things and more to the people of Twinsburg.
 The origins of the old home along Darrow Road date all the way back to 1826, just nine years after the area’s founding.
-The barn would be built in 1911, with the Corbett Family purchasing the 82-acre farmstead in 1939.
-So it was to the chagrin of many that in 2007, the family owned and operated business was sold to developers, setting the wheels in motion for its eventual demise.
+The barn would be built in 1911, with the Corbett Family purchasing the eighty-two-acre farmstead in 1939.
+So it was to the chagrin of many that in 2007, the family-owned and -operated business was sold to developers, setting the wheels in motion for its eventual demise.

-According to former Twinsburg mayor, Katherine Procop, “The thing with Corbett’s Farm was a lot of the residents felt that the city should purchase that property and if it had a connection to the rest of our park land, if it had a purpose, if we didn’t already own 2,000 acres of park land, we probably would’ve considered it.
-The owners of the property, the Corbett’s had a certain price that they wanted to get out of the property…so there wasn’t a lot of negotiation room with the city to purchase this property.”
+According to former Twinsburg mayor Katherine Procop, “The thing with Corbett’s Farm was a lot of the residents felt that the city should purchase that property, and if it had a connection to the rest of our parkland, if it had a purpose, if we didn’t already own two thousand acres of parkland, we probably would’ve considered it.
+The owners of the property, the Corbetts, had a certain price that they wanted to get out of the property . . . so there wasn’t a lot of negotiation room with the city.”

-While many area residents fondly recalled the earlier, more rural iteration of Twinsburg, time and its passage are indomitable forces: progress, inevitable.
-Decisions once made, cannot be undone.
-Per Katherine Procop, “I think it turned out the way it was suppose to turn out.”
+While many area residents fondly recalled the earlier, more rural iteration of Twinsburg, the passage of time is an indomitable force, and progress is inevitable.
+Decisions once made cannot be undone.
+Katherine Procop said, “I think it turned out the way it was supposed to turn out.”